 Eligibility for membership in the Zeta Iota Chapter is by invitation.
 Students who have completed at least one-half of the courses in the nursing major and have a grade point average of 3.0 and rank in the highest 35 percent of the senior class qualify for invitation to membership.
 Inductions are held during the academic year.
 An invitation to become a member of the nursing honor society is a distinct honor and privilege.

-The Binghamton Nursing Honor Society was founded on April 26, 1980.
-It became a Chapter of Sigma Theta Tau International on April 24, 1982.
+The Binghamton Nursing Honor Society was founded April 26, 1980.
+It became a chapter of Sigma Theta Tau International April 24, 1982.

 Mary E. Mahoney Nursing Support Group

 The Mary E. Mahoney Nursing Support Group is chartered by the Binghamton University Student Association and provides support through activities designed to promote success in the Decker School of Nursing.
 Named after the first formally educated African-American nurse, Mary Elizabeth Mahoney, the group assists members in developing positive self-esteem and provides a forum in which to discuss issues related to professional growth and development.

 Peer study groups and individual tutorials assist in promoting academic success.
 The group provides health promotion and illness prevention programs on campus, such as blood pressure screening and distribution of health-related literature.
 Members participate in activities with other student groups such as the Nursing Student Association, the Black Student Union, the Caribbean Student Union, and the Latin American Student Union.
 Members also participate in the New York State Nursing Students Association and the National Student Nurses Association.
 The group promotes ethnic diversity in nursing and strives to facilitate the personal and professional growth of its members.